-We believe the COVID-19 pandemic has adversely affected our sales and results of operations during 2020 and 2021, and may continue to adversely affect our business due to the significant reductions of research grants made available during the pandemic, particularly for sequencing research and development that is not dedicated to COVID-19 related disorders.
+The unprecedented global outbreak of the novel coronavirus (COVID-19) that began in the first quarter of 2020 had a significant impact on certain aspects of our business, including strains on our supply chain due and the significant reductions of research grants made available during the pandemic, particularly for sequencing research and development that is not dedicated to COVID-19 related disorders.
 The initial target market for our instruments and research services has been the life sciences research and development market where we provide solutions for a variety of applications, including biomarker discovery and diagnostic assay developments.
 This market, which includes laboratories associated with universities, scientific research centers, government institutions, and biotechnology and pharmaceutical companies, often depends on research grants and donations for a significant portion of their funding, and the demand for our products in this customer segment has been affected by a reduction in their non-COVID-19 related research grants and may continue to be so affected in the future.
+While our operations have generally stabilized since the peak of the pandemic, our operations may continue to be impacted by any continuing effects of COVID-19, including resurgences and variants of COVID-19 or outbreaks of any new viruses or contagions.